awsdocs/aws-codebuild-user-guide/doc_source/batch-build-buildspec.md

 # Batch build buildspec reference<a name="batch-build-buildspec"></a>

+This topic contains the buildspec reference for batch build properties\.

 ## batch<a name="build-spec.batch"></a>

 Optional mapping\.
-Represents the batch build settings for the project\.
+The batch build settings for the project\.

 batch/**fast\-fail**
 Optional\.
 `false`
 The default value\.
 All running builds will complete\.
 `true`
-All running builds will be stopped when one of the builds fail\.
+All running builds will be stopped if one of the builds fails\.

-By default, all of the batch build tasks are run with the build settings, such as `env` and `phases`, specified in this buildspec\.
-You can override the default build settings by specifying different `env` values, or an entirely different buildspec file in the `batch/<batch-type>/buildspec` parameter\.
+By default, all batch build tasks run with the build settings such as `env` and `phases`, specified in the buildspec file\.
+You can override the default build settings by specifying different `env` values or a different buildspec file in the `batch/<batch-type>/buildspec` parameter\.

 The contents of the `batch` property varies based on the type of batch build being specified\.
 The possible batch build types are:
 + [`batch/build-graph`](#build-spec.batch.build-graph)